-It has an original circular shape and is the oldest castle in Europe built on this plane.
+It has an original circular shape and is the oldest European castle built on this plane.
 It is located on a hill 112 meters above sea level, from which you can see views over the city of Palma de Mallorca and the bay.

 Arab Baths of Palma

 Located in the old town, they take you back in time to the time of Arab domination of the city.

 They were built in the 11th century on the Roman ruins of the previous city, and thanks to an advanced hydraulic system, they became a very popular meeting point for citizens.

 Known as Call Maior, it was considered an independent city surrounded by walls in its heyday.
 Unfortunately, very few remains of the Majorcan Jewish quarter after it was burned and razed to the ground in the 15th century.

 The best way to visit the Jewish Quarter of Palma is by walking through its streets and looking at the traces of past centuries.
 The places I recommend you visit are:

 - Can Dusai Street,